Select your location

 (b) EXCEPT AS EXPRESSLY SET FORTH IN THE AGREEMENT AND EXCEPT TO THE EXTENT PROHIBITED BY APPLICABLE LAW, AFFIRM MAKES NO OTHER WARRANTY OF ANY KIND REGARDING THE SERVICES, AND EXPLICITLY DISCLAIMS ALL OTHER WARRANTIES, WHETHER EXPRESS, IMPLIED, OR STATUTORY, INCLUDING THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR PARTICULAR PURPOSE.

 7.1 Merchant Indemnification.
-Merchant will defend, indemnify, and hold harmless Affirm, its affiliates, and their respective officers, directors, agents, employees, successors, and assigns (individually and collectively, an “Affirm Party”) from and against all penalties, damages, losses, or expenses (including reasonable attorneys’ fees) (collectively, “Losses”) suffered, incurred, or sustained by any Affirm Party resulting from or arising out of any claim relating to: (a) Merchant’s breach of an obligation under the Agreement, including fines or penalties arising from such breach; (b) personal injury (including death) or property damage resulting from Merchant’s acts or omissions; (c) Merchant’s breach of its obligations under the Agreement with respect to the offering, marketing, sale, or distribution of goods or services that are Prohibited Businesses; (d) the goods or services provided by Merchant, including any claims for false advertising, unfair business practices, discrimination, or product defects; (e) any Taxes and other governmental fees and charges (and any penalties, interest, and other additions thereto) that are imposed on Merchant with respect to or in connection with Merchant's use of the Services and any Taxes in connection with Merchant's business; (f) Merchant’s violation, misappropriation, or infringement of the IP of a third party; (g) fraud, gross negligence, or willful misconduct of Merchant; or (h) the acts or omissions of Merchant Personnel.
+Merchant will defend, indemnify, and hold harmless Affirm, its affiliates, and their respective officers, directors, agents, employees, successors, and assigns (individually and collectively, an “Affirm Party”) from and against all penalties, damages, losses, or expenses (including reasonable attorneys’ fees) (collectively, “Losses”) suffered, incurred, or sustained by any Affirm Party resulting from or arising out of any claim relating to: (a) Merchant’s breach of an obligation under the Agreement, including fines or penalties arising from such breach; (b) personal injury (including death) or property damage resulting from Merchant’s acts or omissions; (c) Merchant’s breach of its obligations under the Agreement with respect to the offering, marketing, sale, or distribution of goods or services that are Prohibited Businesses; (d) the goods or services provided by Merchant, including any claims for false advertising, unfair business practices, discrimination, or product defects; (e) any Taxes and other governmental fees and charges (and any penalties, interest, and other additions thereto) that are imposed on Merchant with respect to or in connection with Merchant's use of the Services and any Taxes in connection with Merchant's business; (f) Merchant’s violation, misappropriation, or infringement of the IP of a third party; (g) fraud, gross negligence, or willful misconduct of Merchant; or (h) the acts or omissions of Merchant Representatives.

 7.2 Indemnification Procedure.
 A right to indemnification under the Agreement is conditioned upon the following: (a) notice by the indemnified Party (the “Indemnified Party”) to the other Party (the “Indemnifying Party”) after the Indemnified Party’s receipt of the assertion or the commencement of any third-party action, proceeding, or other claim with respect of which the Indemnified Party will seek indemnification under the Agreement; (b) control of the investigation, preparation, defense, and settlement thereof by the Indemnifying Party (provided, however, that the Indemnifying Party will not, without the prior consent of the Indemnified Party, settle, compromise, or consent to the entry of any judgment with respect to the indemnified claim.); and (c) cooperation by the Indemnified Party, at the Indemnifying Party’s request, in the Indemnifying Party’s defense of the indemnified claim.
 The Indemnified Party will have the right to participate in the defense of the indemnified claim at the Indemnified Party’s expense (notwithstanding any indemnification obligations under the Agreement).